tbangase/conf-reader/README.md

 # Conf file Reader

-This library is used to read configuration files in the format of key-value pairs.
+This library is used to read configuration files in the format of key-value pairs such as the `sysctl.conf` file.
-The library supports reading from a file.
+The library supports reading from a file or lines of the data.

 # Usage